How DFDS is structured to better serve our customers

 The commercial divisions are supported by two corporate service functions:

-DFDS Shipping operates one of the largest networks of ferry routes in Northern Europe, including our own terminals in key locations.
+DFDS operates one of the largest networks of ferry routes in and around Europe, including own terminals in key locations.

 All routes operate on fixed schedules and are strategically located to provide freight services to forwarders, hauliers and manufacturers of heavy goods.

-The Ferry Division is organized in five business units:
+Ferry Division is organised in five business units:

 Head of Ferry Division